 We have both extended and simplified results of Bergeron and Caprara on the expected structure of signed permutations and their behavior under inversions.
-These extensions demonstrate the mathematical power of the framed common interval framework developed by Bergeron and the potential uses of the randomness hypothesis proposed by Sankoff to bind the asymptotic properties of valid and randomized breakpoint graphs.
-Our results confirm the evasive nature of hurdles (and, even more strongly, of fortresses);

-indeed, these structures are both so rare and, more importantly, so hard to create accidentally that, as our title suggests, they can be safely ignored.
-(Of course, if a permutation does have a hurdle, that hurdle must be handled if we are to sort the permutation; but handling hurdles takes only linear time-the cost comes when attempting to avoid creating a new one, i.e., when testing cycle-splitting inversions for safeness.)
-Moreover, the possibility of not testing candidate inversions for safeness suggests that further information could be discarded for the sake of speed without harming the convergence properties of a randomized algorithm, thereby potentially opening a new path for faster sorting by inversions.
+These extensions demonstrate the mathematical power of the framed common interval framework developed by Bergeron and the potential uses of the randomness hypothesis proposed by Sankoff and Haque to bind the asymptotic properties of valid and randomized breakpoint graphs.
+Our results confirm the evasive nature of hurdles (and, even more strongly, of fortresses); indeed, these structures are both so rare and, more importantly, so hard to create accidentally that they can be ignored in almost all cases.
+(Of course, if a permutation does have a hurdle, that hurdle must be handled if we are to sort the permutation; but handling initial hurdles takes only linear time-the cost comes when attempting to avoid creating a new one, i.e., when testing cycle-splitting inversions for safeness.)
+Moreover, our experimental results regarding the first occurrence of an unsafe inversion, the gap length, and the fraction of a failed sorting sequence that can be reused all suggest possible paths for improving on the results of Kaplan and Verbin and of Tannier and Sagot for sorting by inversions.